tiefling-cat/ru-syntax/README.md

 COMP_DICT_PATH = %(APP_ROOT)s/dictionaries/composites.csv

 [treetagger]
-# path to Treetagger binary file
+# path to TreeTagger folder
 TREETAGGER_BIN = %(BIN_PATH)s/treetagger/bin/tree-tagger
 # path to Treetagger model
 TREETAGGER_PAR = %(APP_ROOT)s/tree_alltags_model.par
 ```

 ## Usage
-In order to annotate your file, you need to run the wrapper script ru-syntax.py from the command line:
+In order to annotate your file, you need to run the wrapper script `ru-syntax.py` from the command line:

 ```
-Usage: ./ru-syntax.py [-o OUTPUT_FILE] INPUT_FILE
+Usage: python3 ru-syntax.py [-o OUTPUT_FILE] INPUT_FILE

 Options:
   -h, --help            show this help message and exit -o OUTPUT_FILE, --out=OUTPUT_FILE
                         output results to OUTPUT_FILE.
 ```

+If `OUTPUT_FILE` is not specified, the output file will have the same name as input file but with conll extension.